NuGet/NuGetDocs/NuGet.Docs/Consume/Command-Line-Reference.md

 When running the pack command on this project, the created package will have a dependency on **jQuery** and **microsoft-web-helpers**, but will *not* have dependency on **netfx-Guard**.

 ### Pack Command Examples

     nuget pack

     nuget pack foo.nuspec

     nuget pack foo.csproj

     nuget pack foo.csproj -Build -Symbols -Properties Configuration=Release

+    # create a package from project foo.csproj, using msbuild version 12 to build the project
+    nuget pack foo.csproj -Build -Symbols -Properties Configuration=Release -MSBuildVersion 12

     nuget pack foo.nuspec -Version 2.1.0

     nuget pack foo.nuspec -Version 1.0.0 -MinClientVersion 2.5

 ##  Push Command